 - Natural Systems: Supporting healthy ecosystems and protect biodiversity.

 - Sustainable Transportation: Encouraging multimodal travel options — like walking, biking and taking transit — that contribute to safer streets, cleaner air and connected communities.

 The Sustainability Awards are selected by a panel and based on a select set of criteria.
 Return to the previous section to learn about how the projects are evaluated.

 Once you have learned about the awards, you are ready to complete a strong nomination for your project!
-Nominations are now closed for 2020.
-Stay tuned for the 2021 nominations.
+Nominations are now open for 2021.
+The deadline for nominations is March 15, 2021.